summer 2015 request available

 Loan interest rates and fees Important Notice to All Graduate Borrowers As a result of The Budget Control Act passed on August 2, 2011, by Congress, the Department of Education will no longer be funding subsidized loans for graduate and professional students.
 Loans will still be available at UTB for Graduate and Professionals; however the student will be responsible for all interest accruing on the loan(s).

-The Financial Aid Office would like to warn the UTB community of a potential email scam targeting UTB students.
+Financial Aid would like to warn the UTB community of a potential email scam targeting UTB students.
 The subject line within the emails read: “New $2,000 Scholarship for UTB Brownsville Students” or “$10,000 UT Brownsville Student Scholarship.”
-The emails are not being generated by the Financial Aid Office.
+The emails are not being generated by the Financial Aid.
 Please use caution when accessing the various websites.
-Official UTB financial aid scholarship notifications are sent through the following email accounts: FANEWS@utb.edu or firstname.lastname@example.org.
+Financial Aid scholarship notifications are sent through the following email accounts: email@example.com or firstname.lastname@example.org.
 Students should never pay a processing fee when applying for financial aid or scholarships.

 Fair Lending Practices - Code of Conduct